Here's how you can help.

 2. Lack of postpartum breastfeeding support

 After giving birth it is common for new mothers to receive assistance with latching, education regarding the benefits of breastfeeding, and a visit from a lactation consultant.
-But for new mothers of color, this experience may be very different.
-In fact, a study indicated that hospitals located in areas with a higher percentage of black residents were less likely to provide adequate breastfeeding support.
-Additionally, black infants are more likely to be formula fed in the hospital than other races.
+But for Black mothers, this experience may be very different.
+In fact, a study indicated that hospitals located in areas with a higher percentage of Black residents were less likely to provide adequate breastfeeding support.
+Additionally, Black infants are more likely to be formula fed in the hospital than other races.

 4. Lack of support within the breastfeeding community

-Of the 31,181 International Board Certified Lactation Consultants worldwide, very few of them are African American.
+Of the 32,553 International Board Certified Lactation Consultants worldwide, very few of them are African American.
 Black mothers often find it easier to discuss their breastfeeding struggles with someone that understands the disparities and cultural issues they may face.
-Additionally, the majority of advertisements depicting breastfeeding mothers do not feature women of color.
-Without role models and supporters that look like them, it is unlikely that black mothers will strive to breastfeed since it is not promoted within their community.
+Additionally, the majority of advertisements depicting breastfeeding mothers do not feature Black women.
+Without role models and supporters that look like them, it is unlikely that Black mothers will strive to breastfeed since it is not promoted within their community.

-How Black Breastfeeding Week helps: While this is an unfortunate truth, Black Breastfeeding Week seeks to encourage women of color to become lactation consultants by pointing out the lack of diversity within the lactation community.
-It also highlights the amazing black lactation consultants available that act as role models for aspiring breastfeeding supporters of color.
+How Black Breastfeeding Week helps: While this is an unfortunate truth, Black Breastfeeding Week seeks to encourage Black women to become lactation consultants by pointing out the lack of diversity within the lactation community.
+It also highlights the amazing Black lactation consultants available that act as role models for aspiring Black breastfeeding supporters.

 Here's how you can make a difference: